Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Gemini humour tends to be verbal rather than physical.
 Wordplay, timing, the ability to make connections between ideas that nobody else sees.
 A Gemini at a dinner table will make the observation that makes everyone laugh, not because they prepared a joke, but because their mind works fast enough to find the humour in real time.

 The communication skill extends beyond humour.
 Geminis are often natural writers, speakers, teachers, and storytellers.
 They process the world through language, and they're typically better at expressing complex ideas verbally than most people manage in writing.
-If you need someone to explain a complicated concept to a room full of people with different backgrounds, a Gemini is your best bet.
+Tiger's eye, with its shifting chatoyant shimmer, represents this quality.
+It's the stone of seeing multiple sides simultaneously without losing focus.
+For a Gemini who wants a grounding influence in their collection, it's the piece that says "you can contain multitudes and still know who you are."

 Air Sign, Mercury Ruler: What That Actually Means